Smithfield says proxy firm ISS recommends deal with Shuanghui

-Sept 12 Smithfield Foods Inc said an independent proxy advisory firm recommended that shareholders vote for the pork producer's $4.7 billion sale to China's Shuanghui International Holdings Ltd, citing the high offer price.
+Smithfield Foods Inc SFD.N said an independent proxy advisory firm recommended that shareholders vote for the pork producer's $4.7 billion sale to China's Shuanghui International Holdings Ltd, citing the high offer price.

 Institutional Shareholder Services (ISS) said the likelihood of the deal going through has improved after Shuanghui secured financing and received approvals from regulatory and foreign investment authorities.